 Or order 2 or more Crab Max crab traps for $30.00 ea plus shipping and handling.
 Making a gift of Crab Max Crab Traps to a child is a gift that will last a lifetime.

-If you are new to crabbing take advantage of our, Crab Max Starter Kit consisting of a Crab Max Crab Trap with a hand line, a crab gage, a Crab Daddy wooden crab mallet and the book Oregon's crabs for $47.50.
+If you are new to crabbing take advantage of our, Crab Max Starter Kit consisting of a Crab Max Crab Trap with a hand line, a crab gage, a Crab Daddy wooden crab mallet and the book Oregon's crabs for $45.50.
 Take advantage of the Crab Max Starter Kit by purchasing the 2nd Crab Max Crab Trap for a total of $75.50 or 3 Crab Max Crab Traps for a total of $105.50.
-The shipping and handling charge varies from 8.75 for residents of Oregon and Washington and $9.75 for residents of California and Idaho and increasing amounts for residents of other states.
+The shipping and handling charge varies from 8.75 for residents of Oregon and Washington and $9.75 for residents of California and Idaho and increasing amounts for residents of other states; however, the Crab Max and Crab Daddy products are not available at either BiMart or Ace Hardware in Lincoln City..

 Not only is the Crab Max folding crab trap with hand line the most cost effective method used to take crabs from the shore of Oregon's bays it is the most productive.
 Consider that crabbing from the shore with folding crab traps has become the primary recreational activity for many families.